 Research and development have led to many technological advancements that provide increasingly comfortable and practical solutions.

 If you have difficulty hearing, there are several solutions available.
 However, finding an ideal solution for your hearing loss starts with a proper diagnosis.

 Your physician may refer you to an audiologist or hearing instrument specialist.
-They can assess your hearing ability by doing an extensive examination that may include tone and speech tests.
+They can assess your hearing ability by extensive examination that may include tone and speech tests.

 They can measure hearing loss using a grading scale of decibels hearing loss (dB HL) as follows:

-A proper diagnosis is your first step to your peace of mind.
+A proper diagnosis is the first step to your peace of mind.
 Many people start by talking through their hearing ability with their general practitioner.

 Suppose your general practitioner suspects a hearing loss is present.
 In that case, they may refer you to an audiologist or Otolaryngologist (an ear, nose and throat specialist) depending on the suspected cause and severity of the hearing loss.

-The most important thing to do is not to hold off on receiving treatment.
+The most important thing to do is not withhold treatment.
 Like most healthcare issues, waiting longer to do something about it is rarely beneficial.
-Especially in unexplained rapid hearing loss, sudden sensorineural hearing loss (SSNHL) or sudden-onset hearing loss.
+This is especially true in unexplained rapid hearing loss, sudden sensorineural hearing loss (SSNHL), or sudden-onset hearing loss.